-What does Five to One mean?
+What do you think Five to One means?

 The Doors: Five to One Meaning